ApiLogicServer/Docs/docs/Tech-Toaster.md

 Behind the running application is a standard project.
 Open it with your IDE, and

-* declare logic with code completion
+* Declare logic with code completion
-* debug it with your debugger
+* Debug it with your debugger

 ![Logic](images/sample-ai/rules.jpg)